 The shape of a snowboard affects ride feel, board balance, and performance.
 Each shape is best suited for a specific style of riding and can help you narrow down your choices.

-True TwinPowder Rocker shapes are more commonly found in Freestyle snowboards.
-Basically if you cut the board in half, the nose and the tail are the same shape and equally balanced.
-Making the board easier to ride switch giving you more control no matter which direction it’s pointed.
-Perfect for Freestyle/Park boards.
+True twin shapes are more commonly found on park/pipe snowboards.
+Basically, if you cut the board in half, the nose and the tail are the same shape and equally balanced.
+This makes the board easier to ride switch, giving you more control no matter which direction it’s pointed.

-Directional Twin is the ideal All Mountain shape.
-While there may be a distinct nose and tail on the board, the construction of the board is completely balanced.
-It gives you more of a nose to help perform better going downhill in one direction but the balanced construction means that you can ride switch making the board more versatile than a true Directional shape.
+Directional twin is the ideal all-mountain shape.
+While there may be a distinct nose and tail on the board, its construction is completely balanced.
+It gives you more of a nose to help perform better going downhill in one direction, but the balanced construction means that you can ride switch, making the board more versatile than a true directional shape.

-Asymmetrical shapes are new relatively to the game.
+Asymmetrical shapes are relatively new to the game.
 These boards are constructed with a focus on the heelside and toeside edge.
-Because the human body doesn’t drive power to your heelside edge and toeside edge equally, this construction distributes power accordingly along your edges for natural control and better handling.
+Because the human body doesn’t drive power to your heelside and toeside edge equally, this construction distributes power accordingly along your edges for natural control and better handling.

 Snowboard Flex Level

 What is flex and why does it matter?
-When you stand a board on its tail and apply pressure in the middle to flex the board you are checking the level of Flex a board may have.
-A board with a softer flex is more forgiving and easier to manipulate, ideal for beginner riders or Freestyle/Park specific boards.
+When you stand a board on its tail and apply pressure in the middle to flex the board, you are checking its level of flex.
+A board with a softer flex is more forgiving and easier to manipulate, making it ideal for beginner riders or park/pipe boards.
 A stiff flex on a snowboard means it performs better at higher speeds, maintaining edge control and giving you more responsive board feel.

 Camber is a very traditional board construction.
 It’s a super responsive and controlled shape with a slight rise between the bindings, giving you even distribution of power throughout your board.

-Powder Rocker is not unlike a set back Hybrid Camber shape.
-With an elongated rocker out to the nose for lift and float through powder, and a camber rise set back near your back binding this shape is designed for Powder only!
+Powder rocker is not unlike a set-back hybrid camber shape.
+With an elongated rocker out to the nose for lift and float through powder and a camber rise set near your back binding, this shape is designed for powder only!

-3D Base is the newest kid on the block.
-A slight upward bevel at the contact points in the nose and tail of the board for a spoon shape that doesn’t catch on hard landings and floats in fresh snow.
+3D base is the newest kid on the block, with a slight upward bevel at the contact points in the nose and tail for a spoon shape that doesn’t catch on hard landings and floats in fresh snow.
 This shape is agile and progressive.

 Board Tech Basics